FIBERGLASS POOL INSTALLATION PROCESS

 Sand vs Gravel for Installation: Which is Better?

 We determined all of these issues resulted from using sand…and if you consider the properties of sand, it makes sense why.
 First, sand liquefies when saturated with water.
-What do you think will happen to a pool filled with water that weighs tens of thousands of pounds and is resting on bed of liquid?
-Doesn't sound to re-assuring does it?
+What do you think will happen to a pool filled with water that weighs tens of thousands of pounds and is resting on a bed of liquid?
+Doesn't sound like re-assuring does it?